phramework/log-jsonapi/README.md

-# system-log-jsonapi
+# query-log-jsonapi
-Provides models and controllers based on jsonapi specification for query-log package
+Provides models and controllers based on jsonapi specification for query-log and system-log package

+## Development
-## Install
+### Install

 ```bash
 composer update